- How and why we collect your Personal Information;

 - The right to data portability – You have the right to obtain your Personal Information from us that you consented to give us or that is necessary to perform fulfillment of member benefits with you.
 We will give you your Personal Information in a structured, commonly used and machine-readable format.

-- The right to complaint to a supervisory authority – You have the right to file a complaint with a supervisory authority, in particular in the European member state of your habitual residence, place of work or place of the alleged infringement if you consider that the processing of Personal Information relating to you infringes upon your rights.
+- The right to complain to a supervisory authority – You have the right to file a complaint with a supervisory authority, in particular in the European member state of your habitual residence, place of work or place of the alleged infringement if you consider that the processing of Personal Information relating to you infringes upon your rights.

 - The right to withdraw consent – We rely on your consent to process your Personal Information, you have the right to withdraw that consent at any time.
 This will not affect the lawfulness of processing based on your prior consent.